-to North America: US \$10 per copy to be paid via PayPal on the ITI donation page;
+to North America: EUR €10 per copy to be paid via PayPal on the ITI donation page;

-to Europe: € 7 per copy to be transferred to the ITI bank account or paid in cash at the ITI Secretariat.
+to Europe: € 7 per copy to be transferred to the ITI bank account.

 Banking data can be obtained from the ITI Secretariat or ITI webpage.